mattyoung101/omicron/documentation/docs/omicam.md

 Initially testing shows it could be pretty accurate, especially with LiDAR instead of video.

 The algorithm works under the assumption that since most robots are white, they will in turn be picked up by our line detector.
-We can analyse all the lines we detect and detect outliers, or "suspicious" rays, which will bselong to robots.
+We can analyse all the lines we detect and detect outliers, or "suspicious" rays, which will belong to robots.
 We do this using the standard method of checking if a ray lies 1.5x outside the interquartile range (IQR).
 Once that is done, we cluster groups of suspicious rays one after the other into unbroken blobs that are robots.
 With this, we essentially have a triangle of where the robot could be in (the back face of the triangle is set to be along the nearest